Chrysler trust filing eyed for clues in Fiat price feud

 "We believe it is in both sides' interests to find a way forward, and we believe it is inevitable that Fiat will eventually fully consolidate Chrysler and move to restructure debt and pool cash," Bernstein Research analyst Max Warburton wrote in an October 10 report.

 The VEBA involved is for retired Chrysler union workers.
-Separate trusts cover healthcare costs for retirees at General Motors Co and Ford Motor Co.
+Separate trusts cover healthcare costs for retirees at General Motors Co (GM.N) and Ford Motor Co (F.N).

 The VEBA took a stake in Chrysler as part of the company's 2009 bankruptcy restructuring.